What Is Email Marketing for Artists?

 You are the boss.
 You make the choices and live with the consequences.
 The artists who have the best careers take control of their distribution.
 You can't rely on galleries or social media.
 They are great while they work.
 But you are never in decision loops that affect your business.
 Use them to supplement your sales while you build your email list.

 Email marketing is the hub for all marketing.
-Isn't it time to order your priorities and start working to make email marketing the essential tool in your marketing arsenal?
-If you want more help like this, join a community of like-minded artists, and become an Art Marketing Toolkit Project member.
-It comes with all the information you need to start improving your marketing and living your best life as an artist.
+Isn't it time to order your priorities and start working to make email marketing an essential tool in your marketing arsenal?

 Use the Table of Contents to navigate the guide.
 Back to Top